Diabeu27/MeteorApp/README.md

 - PostCSS-SCSS,
 - AutoPrefixer,
 - Meteor Simple Schema - A simple, reactive schema validation smart package for Meteor,

-## Why ?

-I am doing a project on meteor and i want to share my work

 ## Install
 ```